kbrsh/blog/src/posts/centering-in-css.md

 ### Table

-Using a table view will need a little more work than flexbox, but will support many more browsers; this includes IE 6 and up!
+Using a table will require more code than flexbox, but will support many more browsers; this includes IE 6 and up!

 Say you have the following HTML: